DevRipley/Fortnite_AimAssist/README.md

 1. Get the guide and updates here [Discord](https://discord.gg/8fZ8AXnKUj)

-## Issues
-- The method of mouse movement ([SendInput](https://github.com/zeyad-mansour/lunar/blob/45e05373036f8bd072667313c155e55735cd7f57/lib/aimbot.py#L126)) is slow.
-For this reason, the crosshair often lags behind a moving detection.
-This problem can be lessened by increasing the [pixel_increment](https://github.com/zeyad-mansour/lunar/blob/45e05373036f8bd072667313c155e55735cd7f57/lib/aimbot.py#L56) (e.g. to 4) so fewer calls to that function are made.
-- False positives can also happen under certain lighting conditions.

 If you find this project interesting or helpful, please star the repository.

 ## License